BroadbandForum/usp/specification/architecture/index.md

 * When configured, can be configured using Path Names using Instance Number Addressing or Unique-Key Addressing, however:
 * When the value of a reference parameter is read, all Instance Identifiers are returned as Instance Numbers.*

-**R-ARCH.12** - A USP Agent MUST support the ability to use Key-based addressing (as described in #REF) in reference values.
+**R-ARC.12** - A USP Agent MUST support the ability to use Key-based addressing in reference values.

 For example, the following paths might illustrate a reference to the same object (defined as having the KeyParam parameter as unique key) instance using an Instance Number and then a key value: